 Become a TEEN Volunteer!

 Whether working to fulfill a school commitment, to build a job resume, or to serve the community, Ocean County Library offers opportunities for teens ages 12 to 18.
-Plus it's a fun way to earn community service hours!
+It’s a fun way to earn community service hours!

 Why be a TEEN volunteer at the Ocean County Library?